-"Just thought we'd spice things up a little bit today," he joked.
-"Anytime a pilot says that something's not working the way its supposed to, then, you know, you make sure you tighten your seat belt.
+"Just thought we'd spice things up a little bit today," he joked, adding: "Anytime a pilot says that something's not working the way its supposed to, then, you know, you make sure you tighten your seat belt.
 Everything seemed under control, the pilots knew what they were doing."
+See where Obama landed »

-CNN's Jeanne Meserve and Mike Ahlers contributed to this report.
+CNN's Alexander Marquardt and Richard Greene contributed to this report.